 Adults learn and practice techniques, which relate to children’s behavioral and emotional problems, communication issues, mental disorders, and developmental handicaps.
-The process involves a combination of play therapy and behavioral therapy for children and their parents, guardians or caregivers.
+The process involves a combination of play and behavioral treatments for parents, children, guardians or caregivers.

-The effects of PCIT aim to build a better relationship between a child and his/her parents, guardian or caregiver.
-The child may or will show behavior improvements by practicing new ways of communication that are encouraging and reassuring thus reducing the negative behavior.
+The effects of this therapy aim to build a better relationship between a kid and his/her parents, guardian or caregiver.
+Children may or will show behavior improvements by practicing new ways of communication that are encouraging and reassuring, thus reducing negative behavior.
 Consistency in practice will also improve confidence while lowering anger levels and aggression.
-It promotes individuality improvement and interaction for the parent and child.
+It promotes individuality improvement and interaction between parents and children.

 - Problem behaviors in school or daycare

 - Inability to comply with directions or discipline

 - Frequent Temper Tantrums

 - Aggression toward others including parents, guardians, and caregivers

 CDI or Child-Directed Interaction: Parents will learn guidelines on how to interact with children.
 Establishing a familial relationship will be more extensive and authoritative as they praise, imitate, and reflect on children.

 PDI or Parent-Directed Interaction: This is where parents learn how to gain authority over children, direct specific instructions, and how to bestow consequences with consistency.
 It is precisely appropriate for scenarios where children can be disruptive or unruly.